 The three types of capacitors shown below are polarized and have to be installed in the correct orientation.
 Note the stripe running the length of each cap; this identifies the negative (minus) lead.
-On the circuit board, the circle for this cap's location has a round through hole on one side, and a square through hole on the other, this is where the "+" lead goes.
-Insert the capacitors with their stripe facing the round hole side.
+On the circuit board, the circle for this cap's location has a round through hole on one side, and a square through hole on the other: insert the capacitors with their stripe facing the round hole side.
 (On polarized caps of this type, there's a second way to identify the negative lead: it is the shorter of the two leads).